 D. To review and investigate the death of any individual arising out of or in connection with actions of a sworn police officer, regardless of whether a complaint regarding such death has been filed.

-Pursuant to this subsection, the Commission completed its investigation and review of three officer-involved death cases in 2005 and made the following findings:
+Pursuant to this subsection, the Commission investigated and reviewed four officer-involved deaths in 2003.